ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/hot-dub-time-machine-london-tickets.markdown

   \ in London by completing the form below before 23:59 on 6th of August 2018."
 has-winner: false
 prize-description: "One of 4 pairs of tickets to Hot Dub Time Machine in London."
+prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---